igorek17000/Ender-2-Pro-BTT-V3/1-README-FIRST.md

 # Ender-2-Pro-BTT

+The version of Marlin [Marlin-bugfix-2.1.x.zip] is already configured for the Ender 2 Pro-BTT upgrade.

+Just unzip file, and open in VS Code, and compile firmware.

 Change firmware file name from "firmware-update-6-12-2022.bin" to: firmware.bin  before loading it onto the Ender 2 Pro

 Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3